 In December, I also made a DIY whiteboard like the one I did for my Mom, and it will be perfect for keeping track of my daily blog and family activities.

-On the right side of the room, I really wanted a seating area where I could do crafts and be able to have table top space to film.
+On the right side of the room, I really wanted a seating area where I could do crafts.
 I also wanted a place for the kids to sit and work on something while I’m working on the computer.
 Sometimes my 3-year old will sit here and play cars :).
 (That’s a spoon hanging out of his mouth).
 LOL

 To create the pegboard, I found the frame last year on the side of the road and hoarded it in my garage until the perfect time came to use it.